-Giving nutritious food to your dog will not only keep it healthy but will also enable it to fight off different diseases which attack in the cold season.
-Make sure the food you give your dog contains omega-3 and omega-6, as they are necessary for early development, growth, immunity and skin and coat health.
+Giving nutritious food to your dog will not only keep it healthy but will also enable it to fight off different diseases that attack in the cold season.
+Make sure the food you give your dog contains omega-3 and omega-6, as they are necessary for early development, growth, immunity, and skin and coat health.

 Protecting Dog Paws

 Bathing is an essential part of maintaining your dog’s health.
 A clean dog is a happy and healthy dog.
 Make sure to bath your dog every six to eight weeks.
-If it is sick or has skin irritation you can give your dog a bath earlier than the six week time period.
+If it is sick or has skin irritation, you can bath your dog earlier than the six weeks.
 Make sure to dry your dog’s hair if necessary, with a blow dryer to ensure it does not get sick.

 Grooming and Cutting